 If you’d like to play around with applying different foil and print combinations, I’ve uploaded 4 different versions of the design to the file on the blog.

 How to Get the Printables.
-You can download a copy of the printable featured in this post in our Printable Library.
+You can get a copy of the printable featured in this post in our Printable Library.
 Access to the library is for our Newsletter subscribers and subscriptions are FREE.
-Please follow the instructions (CLICK HERE) to download the printable.
+Please follow the instructions to obtain the printable.
 PLEASE READ the instructions on that page.
 Note: Printables in the library may not be sold or used for any commercial purpose.

 - The center text only